 Those veggies help to contribute towards your “five a day”.

 They provide an great selection of ingredients from all the food groups.

 And because this is a one pot chicken casserole you’re also saving on the dreaded washing up!

-For us, chicken features in many of my recipes.
-It’s simple, easy and healthy when you need something quick.
+For us, chicken features in many of my healthy stew recipes.
+It’s simple and easy to cook when you need something quick.

 If you’re looking for another equally quick and healthy chicken recipe then try my chicken curry in a hurry!

-There’s a perfectly adequate portion of chicken for each person in this recipe too, providing 62% of your recommended daily protein intake.
+There’s a perfectly adequate portion of chicken for each person in this healthy chicken stew recipe too, providing 62% of your recommended daily protein intake.

 We choose to eat chicken regularly because it’s a low fat healthy protein source, unlike red meats which excessive eating of is said to contribute towards heart disease and cancer.

 Having a huge pot of this quick healthy chicken stew, pre-made earlier in the morning on the day of the Great Scottish Run, sitting on the stove, was a welcome and much needed sight to return to! 🙂